richfitz/httppipe/README.md

 So in the meanttime, this package calls out to the Python code that the python docker SDK uses, via `reticulate`

 For compatibility testing, a unix socket connector is included.
-This can be removed once the windows support is stable.
+This may be removed once the windows support is stable (rendering the package a bit empty on non-windows platforms!).

+For other approaches to named pipe support from R, the packages `pdbRPC` and `httpuv` both implement some.